emojicode/emojicode/README.md

 ## Installing

-⬇️⬇️⬇️⬇️⬇️⬇️

-You can easily install Emojicode from our stable prebuilt binaries: http://www.emojicode.org/docs/guides/install.html.
+**You can easily install Emojicode from our stable prebuilt binaries: http://www.emojicode.org/docs/guides/install.html.**

-⬆️⬆️⬆️⬆️⬆️⬆️

 ## Building from source